 It has for sure been a challenge to accelerate all these initiatives over the last year, but the DE&I team has been working hard and is fully focused on making it all happen.
 That investment of creating a team to solely focus on DE&I has been crucial to where we are in Grundfos today.

 Hyperight: What are your recommendations to those interested in applying a DE&I strategy as the one Grundfos has?
-Where should they start, and what to pay attention to?
+Where should they start, and what should they pay attention to?

 Jacob Nielsen: I would say it depends on the organization.
 The most important thing is to get buy-in from top management to ensure that there is the right support needed.
-But from here I will have to say that the individual circumstances play a role.
+But from here, I must say that individual circumstances play a role.
 It is better to get started instead of doing nothing, that’s for sure.
 So, start with the identifiable “low-hanging fruits”.
-That could for example be finding out what the age or gender ratio are in the organization and investigate the recruitment history of these.
-Ask the questions that suit the individual case.
-Here it could be “do we attract enough of a certain gender or age group compared with the number of applicants we get in yearly?”, and if there is public data available it could be compared with internal numbers.
+That could, for example, be finding out what the age or gender ratio are in the organization and investigate the recruitment history.
+Ask questions that suit the individual case.
+That could be: “Do we attract enough of a certain gender or age group compared with the number of applicants we get in yearly?”, and if there is public data available, it could be compared with internal numbers.

-One must pay attention to the fact that there are so many initiatives going on, so it can be a jungle to find out where to start.
+One must pay attention to the fact that there are so many initiatives going on, and it can be a jungle to find out where to start.
 It is better to start slow and then accelerate when the basics – which are individually identified on a case-to-case basis – are right.
-In our case we got help from the outside, but that is also something that depends on what ambitions and maturity there are around DE&I in an organization.
-We started out with improving the women in leadership ratio, and hereafter took it to a next level.
+In our case, we got help from the outside, but that is also something that depends on the ambitions and maturity around DE&I in the organization.
+We started out with improving the women in leadership ratio, and hereafter took it to the next level.

-Hyperight: What’s the best advice you’ve received during your career, and what will be your advice for anyone interested in starting their career in data, people analytics and data-driven HR?
+Hyperight: What’s the best advice you’ve received during your career, and what would be your advice for anyone interested in starting their career in data, people analytics and data-driven HR?

-Jacob Nielsen: The best advice I have received in my own career is: “Whatever you do, do it 100%.”
-And for me it has become a sort of mantra.
-On a professional level I want to deliver on the given assignments and on a personal level I want to be the best version of myself.
+Jacob Nielsen: The best advice I have received in my career is: “Whatever you do, do it 100%.”
+And for me, it has become a sort of mantra.
+On a professional level, I want to deliver on the given assignments, and on a personal level, I want to be the best version of myself.
 That sentence helps me stay on track.

-Not necessarily by the same person, but a team should consist of someone having 1) the business acumen skills to understand the business needs and focus on the right problems, 2) contain strong HR domain knowledge, as we are working with people there is not always simple solutions, 3) being good at working with data and statistics to ensure the analysis results are robust.
+Not necessarily by the same person, but a team should consist of someone having: 1) the business acumen skills to understand the business needs and focus on the right problems, 2) contain strong HR domain knowledge, as we are working with people there is not always simple solutions, 3) being good at working with data and statistics to ensure the analysis results are robust.
 Decisions can be made based on statistical work, so it must be as correct as it can get working with data, 4) being good at making visualizations.
-If one is not putting together some eye-catching and interesting visualizations, one risks ending up with a boring output, or maybe something that confuses the receiver.
-Lastly, 5) storytelling must be mastered.
-Without storytelling there is a risk of not getting the message across and that would lead to no actions taken based on the hard work done.
+If one is not putting together some eye-catching and interesting visualizations, one risks ending up with a boring output, or maybe something that confuses the receiver, and 5) storytelling must be mastered.
+Without storytelling, there is a risk of not getting the message across, and that would lead to no actions taken based on the hard work done.

-I know, that was a long speech before answering the questions, but having set the scene, my best advice is to find out where your skills or interests fit the most and then start there.
-That way you can lift other areas of the chain and over time master all parts of it to be a true people analytics practitioner.
+Having set the scene, my best advice is to find out where your skills or interests fit the most and then start there.
+That way, you can lift other areas of the chain and over time, master all parts of it as a true people analytics practitioner.